ProfessorChill/crypto-com-api/README.md

 ```

 ## TODO

-Make initialization of `tokio` threads return a join handle to make it possible to have crashing and
-non-crashing errors.
-As of right now, if `serde_json` were to encounter an error deserializing the
-value from a websocket response the thread would never crash and it would forever continue looping
-without handling the error.

-Make `process_user` and `process_market` exit the thread upon encountering a critical error instead
-of simply waiting for the next piece of data from the stream and only storing the error to be mapped
-after the thread closes.

 Add tests that should panic to data types.

 Finish creating the missing routes and adding tests where I reasonably can.